 Chalmers School of Entrepreneurship is based on a learning-by-doing concept that allows the students to work close to reality in different ways as an integrated part of the academic education.

-Early-stage R&D and innovation require a multidisciplinary understanding of knowledge-based business.
-As an ICM student, you will already during your studies apply your knowledge and skills in Intellectual Capital Management in real innovation projects across multiple contexts, including challenge-based, research-based, venture-based, and industry-based innovation projects.
-This work is done in collaboration with partners from research centres, science parks and incubators, industry, and the healthcare system.
+Transformative R&D and innovation require a multidisciplinary understanding of technology-based business.
+As an ICM student, you will already during your studies apply your knowledge and skills in real innovation projects across multiple contexts, including challenge-based, research-based, venture-based, and industry-based innovation projects.
+This work is done in collaboration with partners from research centers, science parks and incubators, industry, and the healthcare system.
 Applied projects within ICM are guided and supervised by faculty-appointed technology-based innovation management experts.

 Global Internship programme

-Because of the strong historical relationship between ICM and industry, most of the ICM track students are offered internships with associated companies and organisations across the globe.
+Most of the ICM track students are offered internships with associated companies and organizations across the globe.
 Thereby students can gain real-life experience in the high-tech business world as well as a chance to further apply the business skills and tools they have acquired.
-The internship programme runs both during the twelve weeks of the summer and during the master’s thesis work, where most of the student write their thesis in close collaboration with companies or organisations in the thesis topic field.
+The internship program runs both during the summer and during the master’s thesis work, where most of the student write their thesis in close collaboration with companies or organizations in the thesis topic field.

-Regardless of whether your educational background is engineering, business or law, the ICM track opens up a broad range of future professional opportunities working with innovation, business development and technology-based disruption in knowledge-intensive organisations.
-ICM graduates work as business developers and analysts, management consultants, entrepreneurs and intellectual property specialists, in Sweden and internationally.
-Thanks to ICM developing both specialist and interdisciplinary generalist skills, graduates have the ability to be experts in their specialized profession as well as being influential team members in more interdisciplinary knowledge-based business settings.
+Regardless of whether your educational background is engineering, business or law, the ICM track opens up a broad range of future professional opportunities working with innovation, business development and technology-based disruption in knowledge-intensive organizations.
+ICM graduates work as technology managers, business developers and analysts, management consultants, entrepreneurs and intellectual property specialists, in Sweden and internationally.
+Thanks to ICM developing both specialist and interdisciplinary generalist skills, graduates have the ability to be experts in their specialized profession as well as being influential team members in more interdisciplinary technology-based business settings.

 In collaboration with Gothenburg University